NOTICE:

 nucené kmity

-The measurement principle of this experiment is based on a standard measurement procedure.
-Spring oscillator, formed of a spring - stiffness k and the mass - weight m, is deflected from the equilibrium position.
-In the case study damped oscillations enough to "swing" system, then stop wake up and watch the vibrations.
-Damping coefficient δ can be determined from the time recording instantaneous deflection of the quasi-periodic motiont (damped oscillation).
-In the case that we are investigating the amplitude at the excitation frequency (forced oscillation), we will follow the course of immediate deflection at different excitation frequencies of the exciting force.
+The measuring principle of this experiment is based on a standard measuring procedure.
+A spring oscillator, consisting of a spring of stiffness k and a mass of weight m, is deflected from its equilibrium position.
+In the case study, the oscillations are damped enough to "swing" the system, then stopped, and the oscillations are observed.
+Damping coefficient δ can be determined from the time recording instantaneous deflection of quasi-periodic motiont (damped oscillation).
+If we study the amplitude at the excitation frequency (forced oscillation), we will follow the course of the instantaneous deflection at different excitation frequencies of the exciting force.

-Excitation power is generated by a magnetic force for both cases (damped oscillations and forced oscillations).
-Neodymium magnet is glued to the lower side of weights.
-Coil with ferromagnetic core is fixed under the vibrating are boiled (see diagram principle - right).
-The electromagnetic coil is powered by alternating current with variable frequency.
+In both cases (damped vibration and forced vibration), the excitation force is generated by a magnetic force.
+A neodymium magnet is glued to the underside of the weights.
+Coil with ferromagnetic core is fixed under the vibrating are boiled (see diagram principle – right).
+The electromagnetic coil is supplied with alternating current of variable frequency.
 It reaches different frequencies of excitation power.
-The system is still fitted with damping element for the possibility of measuring the damped oscillations.
-It also serves as a protection against an uncontrolled increase in the amplitude of the resonance.
+The system is also equipped with a damping element for the possibility of measuring the damped oscillations.
+It also serves as a protection against uncontrolled increase of resonance amplitude.

-The coil is powered by a alternating current controllable power-supply for the excitation frequency changes needed by computer.
-Control signals for the resource, as well as immediate loading deflection oscillator operates experimental kit ISES.
-This kit has several input and output ports that can connect different experimental modules – voltmeter, amperemeter, the strain gauge… etc. Experimental System ISES is supplemented by a software kit iSES Web Control, which is created for using the remote tasks management.
+The coil is powered by an AC controllable power supply for the excitation frequency changes required by the computer.
+Control signals for the resource, as well as immediate load deflection oscillator operates experimental kit ISES.
+This kit has several input and output ports, which can connect various experimental modules - voltmeter, amperemeter, the strain gauge… etc. Experimental system ISES is supplemented by a software kit iSES Web Control, which is created for the use of remote tasks management.

-We begin measurements by studying damped oscillation.
-We choose the situation (by changing the excitation frequency), when the spring oscillates with adequate amplitude.
-The frequency at the moment given the frequency of the exciting force.
-The oscillator starts to oscillate with the free oscillations – frequency given by (3) – when we turn off the excitation force (excitation frequency is set to 0 Hz).
-We enable data recording and monitor the gradual reduction of the maximum deflection of oscillation.
+We start the measurements by studying the damped oscillation.
+We choose the situation (by changing the excitation frequency) when the spring oscillates with sufficient amplitude.
+The frequency at this moment is given by the frequency of the excitation force.
+The oscillator starts to oscillate with free vibrations – frequency given by (3) – when we switch off the excitation force (the excitation frequency is set to 0 Hz).
+We activate the data recording and observe the gradual reduction of the maximum deflection of the oscillation.

 tlumené kmitání

-Recorded data can be loaded into any spreadsheet (MS Excel, OO Calc etc.), where the experimental data can be further processed. further.
-We can deduct the value of the maximum deflection (see Fig. above) that exponentially decreases.
+The recorded data can be loaded into any spreadsheet program (MS Excel, OO Calc, etc.), where the experimental data can be further processed.
+We can deduce the value of the maximum deflection (see figure above), which decreases exponentially.
 You can determine the damping coefficient δ by calculating the exponential regression, which can be done in a spreadsheet.

 excel - řešitel